Hamilton Township Police Warning Of Thieves Posing As Utility Workers To Rob Homeowners

 According to police, the scheme has been happening since the beginning of the year.

-“It’s sad to know, despite all of the security measures that we’re all taking ,we still are vulnerable to this kind of stuff.
+“It’s sad to know, despite all of the security measures that we’re all taking, we still are vulnerable to this kind of stuff.
 I’m shocked,” homeowner Griselda Demassey said.

 Though the situation is alarming, Demassey says she’s certainly not afraid.

-“People on my block, they know don’t mess with me, because I will go out there and I’ll chase you, so 55 Fetter Avenue, don’t try it,” she said.
+“People on my block, they know don’t mess with me, because I will go out there and I’ll chase you,” she said.

 12 Arrested In Trafficking Untraceable ‘Ghost Gun’ Assault Rifles, Drugs, New Jersey Attorney General Says